-THT 1111: Technical Theater Practicum I (3)

-Students will contract to serve in one of a number of different technical positions involved in one of the department's theatrical productions.
+THT 1111: Technical Theater Practicum I (3) Prerequisite: THT 1100 or permission of instructor Students will contract to serve in one of a number of different technical positions involved in one of the department's theatrical productions.
 Each position will entail a set of production responsibilities clearly outlined at the onset of the production process in the student's contract.
 The student will function as in a professional position - taking on the specified responsibilities under the time constraints implicit in the larger production process.